ruanti2018-1/zy1-monogame/report.md

 ### Evolution of Technical Debt

 In order to getting better perspective about the evolution of the technical debt in the project over time, let's look at the different releases of Monogame.
 The project has a total of 14 releases since 2009.
 Monogame release its version of beta testing at the Monogame 3.0 Beta.
-Besides, we use the code factor to test the codes.
+Besides, we use the **CodeFactor** to test the codes.
 In the image we can know the developement of the code line.
+However, CodeFactor can only test the project posted on github in 1 year time, though different releases won't classify clearly, as time goes by,

 ![evolution of technical debt](https://github.com/ruanti2018-1/zy1-monogame/blob/master/evolution.jpg)